AriizumiKW/mazeExplorer-Haskell-/README.md

 # mazeExplorer(Haskell)
-A maze automatically explorer.
-Writed by Haskell.
+A maze automatically explorer, writed within Haskell.

 This is my homework for haskell assignment.